Occupational Disease Injury Claims

 Throughout Arizona, and across the nation, there are many jobs that carry a high risk of contracting illness from long-term exposure to hazardous substances, toxins, and long-term strain on the body.
 In these instances, employees may be able to file a workers compensation claim relating to these specific types of occupational diseases.

 Of course, there are several different sorts of occupational diseases which are more common than others.
-If you or a loved one is suffering from an occupation disease due to the negligent actions of another individual or entity, our workers compensation attorneys believe that the victim may be entitled to compensation benefits for their losses and damages including; pain and suffering, medical expenses, lost wages, and funeral expenses.
+If you or a loved one is suffering from an occupation disease due to the negligent actions of another individual or entity, the workers compensation attoreys in our Phoenix office believe that the victim may be entitled to compensation benefits for their losses and damages including; pain and suffering, medical expenses, lost wages, and funeral expenses.

 Causes of Occupational Diseases